KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 # simularweb.com

-According to the similarweb.com, Cookpad is the largest site for world wide in the food category.
+According to the similarweb.com, Cookpad is the largest site worldwide in the food category.

-We provide our service for two main areas, for Japan and for rest of the world right now.
+Currently, we provide our services for Japan and countries around the world.

 # Cookpad for iOS(Japan and Global)

 We also have two kinds of iOS app.
 One is for Japan and another is for rest of the world.
-Their service growth level is difference, so we haven't merged them yet.
+Their service growth level is different, so we haven't merged them yet.

-Anyone comes from out of Japan, you can see global app.
+The Global application can be downloaded from any non-Japanese app Store.

 # Cookpad for iOS(Japan)

 Today’s main target is for Japan Edition.

-# The app has developed for a long time
+# The app has been developed for a long time

 The Japan edition has grown for around 5 years.
 I attached some screenshots to show the growth and the changes.

 The app changed UI component, add or delete any features or re-write/refactor implementations during the period.

-The production code also has grown and it is around one hundred thousand lines except for comment, blank and new lines right now.
+The production code also has grown and it is around one hundred thousand lines excluding for comment, blank and new lines right now.

 # How often Cookpad app changes